Sundog Solar

-Sundog Solar is a solar energy company based in Chatham, NY, and Midcoast Maine in Searsport.
+Sundog Solar is a solar energy installation company based in Chatham, NY, and Midcoast Maine in Searsport.
 Sundog installs photovoltaic and solar hot water systems on homes and businesses.
 The company also provides a spray foam insulation installation service.

 Facilities

 Sundog is based out of a factory warehouse that is shared with Kling Magnetics.
 The building is part of a complex that used to be the Columbia Box Board Mill, and is powered by 37.6 kW photovoltaic system and heated with vegetable oil.

 History

 In 1997, Sundog Solar's owner Jody Rael bought the Chatham property from the Columbia Box Board paper mill company.
 In 2007 the company invested $250,000 to make their 20000 sqft manufacturing and office facility carbon-neutral.